It’s Season One of Sex and the City, and Samantha refers to a cute little Fixer-Upper. If you don’t recall, she’s describing the Turtle.

 But fixing up another person?
 Dating a man so I can change him?

-- Are you a Do-It-Yourself person, always dreaming up projects around the house or apartment?
+- Are you a Do-It-Yourself person, always dreaming up projects around the house, the apartment, or the garden?